 Our history begins in the early 1900s when William C. “Bill” Smith served as an apprentice at P.J.
 Hursen Funeral Homes.
-After gaining adequate experience, Bill opened his own firm on Armitage in the Kelvin Park/Craign area before later moving to North Cicero Avenue where he served families until his death.
+After gaining adequate experience, Bill opened his own firm on Armitage Ave. in the Kelvin Park/Craign area of Chicago before later moving to North Cicero Avenue where he served families until his passing.

 Bill’s sons Bill, Larry and Bob all joined in the family business.
 Bob Smith Sr. continued in his father’s footsteps expanding the company by purchasing Corcoran Funeral Home at 6150 N. Cicero Ave and Lain-Hursen Funeral Home at 5501 N. Ashland Avenue.